htalibart/ppsuite/README.md

 This command creates a folder named my_1cc8_potts_folder/ which contains the Potts model which was inferred by CCMpredPy - with carefully selected arguments - from the MSA after having processed it (i.e. trimmed it and reduced the number of sequences).
 The folder contains this training MSA and information on the matching between positions of the training MSA and the original MSA.

-You can use it as a ComPotts input (see section [TODO lien]) to align it with another Potts model.
+You can use it as a ComPotts input (see section [ComPotts](#compotts-presentation)) to align it with another Potts model.

 Optionally, you can also use the visualization tools to see what it looks like.